shebinsankar/My-Work-Web-UI-Tests/README.md

 10. Have proper teardown/cleanup code.

-## Scaling: Refactorings for dozens of flows
+## Scaling: If this suite grew to dozens of flows, what refactorings or patterns would you introduce?

 Apply these features to keep the suite maintainable: